What’s so unique about kaffemik?

 This cute girl just graduated!

 But what all the kaffemiks have in common is that people come and go, and aren’t like normal gatherings where everyone stays there the whole day.
-Which I think seems very practical, because then you don’t need to rent a big room if you plan to have a big gathering with a lot of guests.
+I think it seems very practical, because then you don’t need to rent a big room if you plan to have a big gathering with a lot of guests.

 Do you want to experience a kaffemik?
-Click here
+Click here to see our kaffemik tours.